Bring Your Rear Cameras for Egocentric 3D Human Pose Estimation: Experiments

 Nonetheless, the closer examination of visual outputs (Fig.~\ref{fig:qualitaitve_result_pose3d}) reveals that EgoPoseFormer~\cite{yang2024egoposeformer} with four views often fails to accurately estimate 3D positions in many scenarios, \eg even when rear views clearly capture visible joints, such as the left arm (Fig.~\ref{fig:qualitaitve_result_pose3d}-(top left)) or the right leg (Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qualitaitve_result_pose3d}-(top right)).
 These results indicate that the current state-of-the-art method~\cite{yang2024egoposeformer} can not fully utilize the multi-view context.
-Furthermore, Fig.~\ref{fig:qualitaitve_result_pose3d}-(bottom right) and video-(5:58$\sim$) show certain scenarios where EgoPoseFormer~\cite{yang2024egoposeformer} with four views generates lower-quality 3D poses than their two-view version.
-This underscores our observation that although rear views indeed help improve the average pose tracking accuracy, \uline{naively adding rear views to frontal inputs---even with the state-of-the-art multi-view method~\cite{yang2024egoposeformer}---is not optimal} and thus, we need a dedicated method for 3D full-body tracking with rear cameras.
+Furthermore, Fig.~\ref{fig:qualitaitve_result_pose3d}-(bottom right) and the video (5:58$\sim$) on our project page show certain scenarios where EgoPoseFormer~\cite{yang2024egoposeformer} with four views generates lower-quality 3D poses than its two-view version.
+This underscores our observation that although rear views help improve the average pose tracking accuracy, naively adding rear views to frontal inputs---even with the state-of-the-art method~\cite{yang2024egoposeformer}---is not optimal and thus, we need a dedicated method for 3D full-body tracking with rear cameras.